 A guard involved in the experiment later commented that he came to the job every day asking himself, “How can we ramp up what we did yesterday?”
 He added, “I can’t say I didn’t enjoy it.
 I even got off on it a little bit.”

 Another said, “I don’t see where it was really harmful. … I wanted to see how much abuse people would take – how much abuse they would let me give — and still people didn’t say anything.”

 Look at the way the news media and social media shames, torments and censors those who don’t comply with Covid restrictions.

-Many people believe the same thing will happen with Covid.
-One day we’ll just essentially be told “this is not a real prison” and life can go back to normal now.
-And people will just say “okay” and go about their lives like nothing happened.
+The same thing happened with Covid.
+The plebs were essentially told “this is not a real prison” and life can go back to normal now.
+And people just say “okay” and go about their lives like nothing happened.
 I’m not so sure.

 Has anyone in a position of authority — ANYONE — effectively argued the morality of keeping children out of school, locking people up in their homes and taking away their livelihood over a virus that’s treatable for 99.97% of the population?

 “Don’t ever come between a man and his meal.
 Taking a man’s livelihood away from him is akin to killing him.” — David Chappelle